Carreau/posts/38-rethinking-jupyter-documentation.md

 For the past few month I've been working on rewriting how IPython (and hence Jupyter) can display documentation.
-It works both in terminal and html context with proper rendering, and currently understand most directive; and could be customize to understand any new ones:
+It works both in terminal and html context with proper rendering, and currently understand most directives; and could be customized to understand any new ones:

 ![papyri1](../img/papyri-1.png)

-Above is the (terminal) documentation of `scipy.polynomial.lagfit`, see how the single backticks are properly understood and refer to known parameter, and `` `n` `` is incorrect as it should have double backticks; notice the rendering of the math even in terminal.
+Above is the (terminal) documentation of `scipy.polynomial.lagfit`, see how the single backticks are properly understood and refer to known parameters, it detected that  `` `n` `` is incorrect as it should have double backticks; notice the rendering of the math even in terminal.

 For that matter technically this does not care as to whether the DocString is written in RST or Markdown; though I need to implement the later part.
+I belive though that some maintainers would be quite

 ![papyri navigation](../img/papyri-nav.gif)

 It support navigation – here in terminal – where clicking or pressing enter on a link would bring you to the target page.
-In above gif you can see that many token of code example are automatically type inferred (thanks Jedi), and are also clickable to o to their corresponding page.
+In above gif you can see that many token of code example are also automatically type-inferred (thanks Jedi), and can also be clicked to navigate to their corresponding page.

 ![papyri terminal-fig](../img/papyri-terminal-fig.png)

-Images are included, even in terminal when they are not inline but replaced by a button to open then in your preferred viewer.
+Images are included, even in terminal when they are not inline but replaced by a button to open them in your preferred viewer.

 I'm working on a number of other features, in particular :